Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Data-driven monitoring with ID-DEIM

-\emph{Numerical tests.} We demonstrate the ability of DEIM to localize disturbances using the same simulation dataset from Section~\ref{ss:eventDet}.
-For comparison, we use the data-driven energy-based (EB) criterion for localizing affected buses from~\cite{LiWC18}.
+\emph{Numerical Tests.} We demonstrate the ability of DEIM to localize disturbances using the same 359 simulation scenarios from Section~\ref{ss:eventDet}.
+In the interest of space, we only report results for the voltage magnitude data.
+Results for the phasor angle data are available in the accompanying code package~\cite{supRei25}.
+For comparison, we use the data-driven energy-based (EB) criterion for localizing affected buses from Section III.D of~\cite{LiWC18}.
 For each scenario, we assume that an event alert has been correctly issued.
-We then aggregate $0.5\,$s of data prior to the event and $1.0\,s$ of data directly after the event into the matrix $\BY$.\ \ Before attempting to localize the source of the event, this matrix is preprocessed by removing the mean of the pre-event data as in~\cite{LiWC18}.
-We apply DEIM, QDEIM, and EB to the leading $k$ left singular vectors $\BU_k$ of $\BY$ to select up to $k=1,2,\ldots, 8$ rows, each of which corresponds to a particular PMU in the network.
-If \emph{both} buses connected to the faulted line are found within these $k$ indices, we classify the method as having correctly localized the source of the event.
-This process is repeated for each of the $83$ event simulation scenarios.
+We then aggregate $0.5\,$s of data prior to the event and $1.0\,s$ of data directly after the event into the matrix $\BY$.\ \ Before attempting to localize the event's source, this matrix is preprocessed by removing the mean of the pre-event data, as in~\cite{LiWC18}.
+We apply DEIM, QDEIM, and EB to the leading $K$ left singular vectors $\BU_K$ of $\BY$ to select up to $K=1,2,\ldots, 10$ rows, each of which corresponds to a particular PMU in the network.
+Let $\CE_{K}$ denote the top $K$ buses identified by a given method, e.g., DEIM.
+Let $\CB_{i}:=\{s_{i_{1}},s_{i_{2}}\}\subseteq \{1,\ldots, N\}$ contain the indices corresponding to the source of event $i$ in the dataset; that is, $\CB_{i}$ is a set containing a pair of bus indices connecting a faulted line for the line-based events.
+We measure the success of our method via the accuracy score

+where $\Ne\geq 0$ is the number of events in the dataset, and $ 1(\CB_{i} \subseteq \CE_{K})$ is an indicator function that equals $1$ if $\CB_{i} \subseteq \CE_{K}$, i.e., the method correctly captures the source of the disturbance in its $K$ candidate locations, and $0$ otherwise.
+If \emph{both} buses connected to the affected line are found within these $k$ indices, we classify the method as having correctly localized the source of the event.
+This process is repeated for each of the $359$ event simulation scenarios.